Frankfort, New York

 Frankfort is a town in Herkimer County, New York, United States.
 The town is named after one of its earliest settlers, Lawrence (Lewis) Frank.
 The town of Frankfort includes a village, also called Frankfort.
 Frankfort is located east of Utica, and the Erie Canal passes along its northern border.
-At the time of the 2010 census, the population was 7,636.
+At the time of the 2020 census, the population was 7,011, down from 7,636 in 2010.

-Frankfort is home to the Great American Irish Festival, held within the Herkimer County Fairgrounds.

 History

 The first European settlers in this area were German Palatines who came to the colony as religious refugees in 1723.
 During the French and Indian War, this area suffered fierce attacks by the French with their Indian allies, and the settlers abandoned much of the area.
 The area of the early town was resettled before 1794, by the granting of land patents.